Nani1333/Talk_to_Doc/README.md

-# 🔍 RAG_basic — Retrieval-Augmented Generation using ChromaDB + Gemini
+# 🔍 RAG_Naive — Retrieval-Augmented Generation using ChromaDB + Gemini

-**RAG_basic** is a simple implementation of a Retrieval-Augmented Generation (RAG) pipeline using:
+**RAG_Naive** is a simple implementation of a Retrieval-Augmented Generation (RAG) pipeline using:

 - 🧠 **Google Gemini 1.5 Flash** for natural language understanding and response generation
 - 🗃️ **ChromaDB** for fast vector similarity search